Project 2: Climate Simulator

 1. Suppose United States has adopted the TaxEmissions policy (where emissions are reduced by 5% each year by what they were the previous year).
 The baseline (year0) CO2 emissions for the U.S. is 6.5Gt and the cumulative CO2 emissions for year0 is 2300Gt.
 The baseline (year0) temperature for the U.S. is 10.0 degrees Celsius.
 Round your answers to three decimal places.

 • B) Provide the year1 and year2 cumulative CO2 emissions, provided that other countries in the world have emitted 54Gt in year1 and 62Gt in year2.
-Take into account the amount of carbon absorbed by the atmosphere (see above).
+Take into account the amount of carbon absorbed by the atmosphere, which is 6Gt each year.

 • C) Provide the year1 and year2 global surface temperature increases from baseline.

-• D) Provide the year1 and year2 United States temperatures (see equation above).
+• D) Provide the year1 and year2 United States temperatures (see equations for advance_year).
 Note that y in the equation will give you the temperature increase from baseline.

 2. What states will the simulator need to track?
 Be specific about the data structures you will use to track each piece of state.
 For example, how would you keep track of the temperatures for all countries?

-3. Why does each policy’s emit method need to take in the same arguments?
+3. What parameters should the emit methods take?
+Why does each policy’s emit method need to take in the same arguments?

 4. What arguments should the emit methods take (there may be multiple correct answers)?
 Write at least one emit method/function.